 The University of Portland also offers summer study abroad programs.
 Only federal financial aid (loans and grants, for students who qualify) is available for summer institutional study abroad programs.
 Please refer to the Study Abroad website for complete list of UP summer programs

 The Institute for European Studies (IES) offers students opportunities to study abroad in a wide variety of locations not available through the Institutional Study Abroad programs.
 The University of Portland has only a partial consortium agreement with IES.
 Therefore, only federal and state aid (loans and grants, for students who qualify) may be used for most IES programs.
-However, French majors studying abroad with IES in Paris or Nantes, France, during a fall or spring semester are eligible for institutional (except Tuition Remission and Tuition Exchange), federal and state aid as long as they are approved by the Studies Abroad Office.
+However, French majors studying abroad with IES in Nantes, France, during a fall or spring semester are eligible for institutional (except Tuition Remission and Tuition Exchange), federal and state aid as long as they are approved by the Studies Abroad Office.

 Only federal financial aid (loans and grants, for students who qualify) is available for summer IES study abroad programs, including programs in Arles and Paris, France.